J. Thom Lawler

-J. Thom Lawler was an American ice hockey player and coach who won the inaugural NCAA Division II national championship in 1978 with Merrimack.
+John Thomas Lawler (January 3, 1934 – June 11, 1978) was an American ice hockey player and coach who won the inaugural NCAA Division II national championship in 1978 with Merrimack.

+Lawler a graduate of St Lawrence University, where he played hockey and baseball.
+He later got involved in coaching following his graduation eventually ending up at Merrimack College in 1965, during his 13 year tenure at the Merrimack he would work his way up from and assistant athletic director to the head director and served as the hockey program’s head coach.
+Additionally he was the inaugural men’s soccer and golf coach.

+Lawler died of a heart attack in 1978 just months after the Warriors won the national championship.
+In 2003 Merrimack re named their hockey rink in Lawler’s honor.

 Career

-A veteran of the Korean War, Lawler played hockey in Japan during his service.
+Lawler was born in Rome, New York and graduated from Rome Free Academy, where he played varsity football, hockey, and baseball.
+He served in the United States Army during the Korean War (February 4, 1953 to January 25, 1956).
+Lawler played hockey in Japan during his service.
 When returning from deployment went on to Lawler play three seasons at St. Lawrence during their heyday under George Menard.
 Lawler helped the Saints to back-to-back Tri-State League championships in 1959 and 1960 receiving the top eastern seed both years.
 While Lawler's team fell just short in his junior season with two overtime losses in the 1959 NCAA Tournament they fell flat in their return the following year, losing in the semifinal to Michigan Tech 3–13.
 Lawler was also a member of the schools baseball team as well.
 In 1958 he led the team in runs helping lead them to their first NCAA tournament appearance as well as being named team MVP.
 He would later captain the team his senior year.

 After graduating Lawler would spend a year at Madrid Waddington CS coaching the schools baseball, football and basketball teams.
 He would then move to Canton Central HS coaching their hockey team for 4 seasons winning the Northern League title three times. before ultimately leaving after the 1965 season.